CT scan: Research

 Photon-counting computed tomography is a CT technique currently under development.
 Typical CT scanners use energy integrating detectors; photons are measured as a voltage on a capacitor which is proportional to the X-rays detected.
 However, this technique is susceptible to noise and other factors which can affect the linearity of the voltage to X-ray intensity relationship.
 Photon counting detectors (PCDs) are still affected by noise but it does not change the measured counts of photons.
 PCDs have several potential advantages, including improving signal (and contrast) to noise ratios, reducing doses, improving spatial resolution, and through use of several energies, distinguishing multiple contrast agents.
 PCDs have only recently become feasible in CT scanners due to improvements in detector technologies that can cope with the volume and rate of data required.
-As of February 2016, photon counting CT is in use at three sites.
+As of February 2016, photon counting CT is in use at six or seven sites.
 Some early research has found the dose reduction potential of photon counting CT for breast imaging to be very promising.
-In view of recent findings of high cumulative doses to patients from recurrent CT scans, there has been a push for scanning technologies and techniques that reduce ionising radiation doses to patients to sub-milliSievert (sub-mSv in the literature) levels during the CT scan process, a goal that has been lingering.
+In view of recent findings of high cumulative doses to patients from recurrent CT scans, there has been a push for scanning technologies and techniques that reduce ionising radiation doses to patients to sub-millisievert (sub-mSv in the literature) levels during the CT scan process, a goal that has been lingering.